Roots Community Singers Constitution

 Sub-committees may be established for specific purposes to advise the Management Committee and other Choir officers and members may be consulted by the Committee as required, but these shall have no voting rights in the Committee.

-Minutes will be taken of all Management Committee deliberations and these will be available to all members.
+Minutes will be taken of all Management Committee deliberations and these will be available to all members on request.
 The Secretary will hold a file of all minutes for the committee.

 The Choir will hold an Annual General Meeting at which the business of the Choir will be discussed.